War3Evo/War3Source-EVO/README.md

 If something is missing during compiling, let me know.

-IS NOT commpatible with the Original War3Source Races.
+**War3Evo War3source: EVO IS NOT commpatible with the Original War3Source Races.**
 May add compatibility later, but don't get your hopes up.

 Translations do not fully work on this version, as I ripped out a lot of translations during updates for my private version.
 English is the language used without translation files.